securedimensions/authzforce-ce-geoxacml3/README.md

 ## Test
 The OGC Landing Page can be used to test the basic functionality to ensure that the media types `application/geoxacml+xml` and `application/geoxacml+json` are accepted.
 These tests are basic because the default policy always returns `Permit`.

-Please open the [OGC Landing Page](http://localhost:8080/authzforce-ce/domains/0qXtEwkFEe6EpAAMKbm9-A/pdp) in the Web Browser and select `openAPI/asHTML` from the top menu.
+Please open the [OGC Landing Page](http://localhost:8080/authzforce-ce/domains/A0bdIbmGEeWhFwcKrC9gSQ/pdp) in the Web Browser and select `openAPI/as HTML` from the top menu.
 Then open the tab `POST /decision` and click `Try it out`.

 ### Test Media Type application/geoxacml+xml
 Please select the `application/geoxacml+xml` media type for input **and** output!
 Then paste the following as the request body and click `Execute`: